What Is The Endocannabinoid System?

 - CBG is often referred to as the mother of all cannabinoids because other cannabinoids are derived from CBGA, the precursor to CBG.

 - CBC has been shown to encourage human brain growth through increasing the viability of developing brain cells.

 How Does The Endocannabinoid System Work?

-When you consume cannabis, the THC or CBD cannabinoids bind with the receptors throughout your ECS.
+When you consume something like CBD capsules cannabinoids bind with the receptors throughout your ECS.
 In particular, they bind with two receptors, CB1 and CB2.
 These two receptors produce different effects, depending on which cannabinoid you consume.

 THC, also known as Delta-9-tetrahydrocannabinol, is the most well-known cannabinoid.
 It produces the side effects associated with a classic high feeling, from euphoria to the munchies.
 When you consume THC, it binds to your CB1 receptor.